MikeTheGent/WT32_Backlight/readme.md

 # WT32-SC01 Backlight Brightness
 This is a very simple project which shows the control of the WT32-SC01 backlight brightness.
 I couldn't find anything on-line which explained how to control the backlight and it took some trial and error to find the correct pin.
-I thjought I would try and save others the bother by sharing this example.
+I thought I would try and save others the bother by sharing this example.

 The project is structured for PlatformIO and VS Code, using the excellent TFT_eSPI library.
 The essential lines could easily be incorporated into another environment: